QuantEcon/lecture-source-py/source/rst/optgrowth.rst

 .. index::
     single: Optimal Growth; Policy Function

-To compute an approximate optimal policy, we will use the second function returned from ``operator_factory`` that backs out the optimal policy from the solution to the Bellman equation.
+Let's use `get_greedy` to compute an approximate optimal policy

 The next figure compares the result to the exact solution, which, as mentioned above, is :math:`\sigma(y) = (1 - \alpha \beta) y`